 Each member of the Graduate Student Committee is expected to participate in collective committee work.
-Each is also expected to serve on one or more of the following sub-committees: (a) the Graduate Student Forum sub-committee; (b) the Graduate Student Social sub-committee; and (c) the Graduate Research Symposium sub-committee.
+Each member is expected to serve as members on one or more of the following sub-committees: (a) the Graduate Student Forum sub-committee; (b) the Graduate Student Social sub-committee; and (c) the Graduate Research Symposium sub-committee.
 The work of these sub-committees is described in the sections below.
+For details about general expectations and responsibilities of committee leaders (i.e., chair, co-chair, board liaison), refer to the Committee Leadership: Roles and Responsibilities section of the NARST Policies and Procedures.